How Much Attention Does a Kitten Need? A Comprehensive Guide

 How much time should I spend with my kitten?

-How much time alone does a kitten need?
+How long does only a kitten need?

-Kittens need time to themselves to rest and develop independence, but too much isolation can lead to anxiety.
+Kittens need time for themselves to rest and develop independence, but too much isolation can lead to anxiety.
 It's okay to leave a kitten alone for a few hours at a time, as long as they have food, toys, and a comfortable place.

 Is it cruel to leave a kitten alone all day?